aphyr/partitions-post/README.markdown

-Unreliable NIC hardware or drivers are implicated in a broad array of partitions. <a href="http://www.spinics.net/lists/netdev/msg210485.html">Marc Donges and Michael Chan</a> bring us a thrilling report of the popular BCM5709 chipset abruptly dropping inbound, *but not outbound* packets to a machine.
+Unreliable NIC hardware or drivers are implicated in a broad array of partitions. <a href="http://www.spinics.net/lists/netdev/msg210485.html">Marc Donges and Michael Chan</a> bring us a thrilling report of the popular BCM5709 chipset abruptly dropping inbound *but not outbound* packets to a machine.
-Because inbound packets were dropped, the node was unable to service requests.
+Because the NIC dropped inbound packets, the node was unable to service requests.
-Because it could still send heartbeats to its hot spare via keepalived, the spare considered it alive and refused to take over.
-The service was unavailable for five hours, and did not recover without a reboot.
+However, because it could still *send* heartbeats to its hot spare via keepalived, the spare considered the primary alive and refused to take over.
+The service was unavailable for five hours and did not recover without a reboot.

 Sven Ulland <a
 href="http://www.spinics.net/lists/netdev/msg210491.html">followed up</a>,
 reporting the same symptoms with the BCM5709S chipset on Linux 2.6.32-41squeeze2.
-Despite pulling commits from mainline which supposedly fixed a similar set of issues with the bnx2 driver, they were unable to resolve the issue until 2.6.38.
+Despite pulling commits from mainline which supposedly fixed a similar set of issues with the bnx2 driver, they were unable to resolve the issue until version 2.6.38.

-Since Dell shipped a large number of servers with the Broadcom BCM5709, the impact of these firmware bugs was widely felt.
-For instance, the 5709 had a bug in its <a href="http://monolight.cc/2011/08/flow-control-flaw-in-broadcom-bcm5709-nics-and-bcm56xxx-switches/">802.3x flow control code</a> which caused them to spew out PAUSE frames when the chipset crashed or its buffer filled out.
+Since Dell shipped a large number of servers with the Broadcom BCM5709, the impact of these firmware bugs was widely observed.
+For instance, the 5709 had a bug in its <a href="http://monolight.cc/2011/08/flow-control-flaw-in-broadcom-bcm5709-nics-and-bcm56xxx-switches/">802.3x flow control code</a> causing them to spew PAUSE frames when the chipset crashed or its buffer filled out.
 This problem was magnified by the BCM56314 and BCM56820 switch-on-a-chip devices (a component in a number of Dell's top-of-rack switches), which, by default, spewed PAUSE frames at *every*